paulval1/geocoding/README.md

 # Basic geocoding example
+- geocoding is taking an address and translating it into its latitude and longitude.
--using nominatim as geocoding provider, which uses OpenStreetMap's data.
-Free plan is limited to 1 request per second.
+-using nominatim as geocoding provider which uses OpenStreetMap (= free and limited to 1 request / minute)